The NHS urgently needs O type blood. Please book an appointment to donate.

 What is your current role?

-I am one half of Evelina London's asthma clinical nurse specialist (CNS) team.
+I am part of Evelina London's asthma clinical nurse specialist team.
 I work alongside other health professionals including doctors, physiotherapists and pharmacists to support and empower children, young people and families to manage asthma.
 Asthma is a long-term condition that affects the airways carrying air in and out of the lungs.

 My primary role is to educate children, young people and families about how to manage asthma symptoms.
 I work in the emergency department, children's short stay unit, outpatient clinics and mostly on Mountain ward.